 The with-client form evaluates the forms with stream bound to a wifi-stream.

 If address and port are specified, with-client allows you to communicate with the IP address defined by address and port.
-The address can be an integer representing a 32-bit IP address, or a string representing a domain name.
+The address can be an integer representing a 32-bit IP address, a string representing an IP address, or a string representing a domain name.

 If with-client is called with just the stream parameter it allows you to communicate with a client connected to a server started with wifi-server.
 If there are no active clients with-client returns nil immediately without evaluating the forms.